 - Pet-friendly offices

 - Health coaching

-Whatever your agency currently provides benefits-wise, it’s a good idea to revisit what your employees care about on an annual basis.
-While you probably won’t ever be able to provide everything they wish for, showing you care and are trying to meet them halfway will go a long way in keeping employees and attracting new ones.
+Whatever benefits you currently provide, be sure to re-evaluate what your employees care about every year.
+While you probably won’t be able to provide everything they wish for, showing that you care and are trying to meet them halfway will go a long way.

-Thus, making it a priority to provide your agents and staff with the tools to succeed is crucial.
-Plus, listing what technology your agency utilizes within job descriptions shows prospective agents or other employees that you’re invested in your employees.
+Since providing your staff with the tools to succeed is a necessity, it’s a good point to highlight in your recruitment efforts.
+List what technology your agency utilizes, like an industry-specific agency management system (AMS), within job descriptions to show prospective agents or other employees that you’re invested in their success.

-To get the most views of your job description, there are a few places you should be sure to post it.
+To get the most views of your job description, there are a few places you should post it to recruit insurance agents.

-But first, do you have a careers page on your website?
-This should be the first place you post job openings because then you always have a spot to link back to, no matter where you want to spread the word.
+The first place you post job openings should be on your careers page.
+This way, you will always have a spot to link back to no matter where you want to spread the word.

 - Company mission statement